tbreuss/mithril-by-examples/examples/mrequest-wrapper.md

   links:[]
 ---

-Wrapper example for m.request allowing an easier and snappier api handling.
+This is an example showing a wrapper for Mithril.js' `m.request` that allows an easier and snappier api handling.
+Especially the possibility of adding custom handlers to specific http status codes is a plus.

 ## JavaScript